gtkhash/gtkhash/README.md

 It's designed to be an easy to use, graphical alternative to command-line tools such as md5sum.

-Some interesting features:
+Features:
 * Support for verifying checksum files from sfv, sha256sum, etc.
 * Keyed hashing (HMAC)
 * Parallel/multi-threaded hash calculation
 * Remote file access using GIO/GVfs
 * File manager integration
-* Small and fast, written in C
+* Small and fast

 GtkHash is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software